alanbriolat/imdbintersect/README.rst

 imdbintersect - intersect movie casts
 =====================================

+**This project is redundant - it turns out IMDb actually created this feature back in February 2010, 7 months before I did.
+I attribute this duplication to the very low visibility of the feature and the fact that I'd been considering creating this project for about 2 years previously.
+Use the official tool here: http://www.imdb.com/search/common.**

 A tool for finding out who has been in all of a set of movies.
 Useful for those times where you want to confirm a suspicion that you recognise somebody in a movie, you don't know who they are, but you know something else they've